ypaulsussman/wwc_sql/README.md

 The dataset feels too small (_not to mention too unstructured-text independent!_) to merit porting into something like Elasticsearch. (_In addition, some munging would still be required, e.g. from the 50+_ `bool` _location fields into a more Elasticsearch-idiomatic array of_ `terms`.)

 As such, I decided to work with it in SQL.
-I submitted a request to WWC, got confirmation of receipt, and... never heard back 🇺🇸😄 ...so I elected just to munge and renormalize the data myself.
+I submitted a request to WWC, got confirmation of receipt, and... never heard back 🇺🇸😄 ...so I elected to just munge and renormalize the data myself.

-That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to ~~extract `protocols`, `interventions`, et al into the tables they rightfully deserve,~~ add some PK's/FK's, remove duplicated columns, and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.
+That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to ~~extract `protocols`, `interventions`, et al into the tables they rightfully deserve, add some PK's/FK's,~~ remove duplicated columns, and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.

-In any case, feel welcome to grab the (_denormalized, but still eminently usable!_) `initial_data.sql` file and make use of it! 🤘📚
+In any case, feel encouraged to grab the (_denormalized, but still eminently usable!_) `initial_data.sql` file and make use of it! 🤘📚

+(_Running_ `add_protocol_intervention_tables.sql` _and_ `add_primary_foreign_keys.sql` _don't cure everything, but at least perform the low-hanging normalizations._)

 ## Replicate the Munging Process